 Events along this month's Palmer Art Walk include:

 ARTISTS UNCORKED: This unique local venue specializes in hosting special Paint Nights.
 It really is the new 'CRAZE'.
 A fun and relaxing way to spend an evening out.
-For April's Art Walk, Artists Uncorked will be offering visitors an opportunity to create their own art through an egg painting class.
-For $10.00, visitors will be given a wooden goose egg and a selection of paints to use so that they may create their own holiday-inspired art work.
+For May's Art Walk, Artists Uncorked will be offering visitors an opportunity topaint their very own 4" clay pots.
+The cost is $17.50 and painters can choose from available seeds!
+Don't miss out on adding a special creative touch to your plant collection!

 PALMER DOWNTOWN DELI: TBD

 FIRESIDE BOOKS: Our favorite local vendor of the written word has a special treat for its visitors.
 This month, Fireside will be hosting a double book signing at 11:00AM and 2:00PM.
 First, at 11:00AM, visitors can meet Jim Misko, author of the newly published book, "The Path of the Wind."

 Miles Foster is a newly minted teacher who dreams of getting a teaching job in the highly respected and financially stable Portland, Oregon school system where everything is available, and where he and his wife call home.
 But the only opening for his talents is in a remote lumber mill town in central Oregon, two hundred miles away.
 It is a poor school with forty students, and is controlled by a jealous superintendent and school board who tolerate no thinking outside the box and who conspire to destroy his teaching career.